GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Classes/Monk.md

 You maximum hitpoints increase by 1.
 A creature attacking you or anyone affected by your aura rolls 2d8 in place of 1d20 when performing an attack roll.
 You may take on a level of fatigue to cure a wound of another creature with your touch as a full round action.
 This does not restore any hitpoints.

+### Order of the Silver Wind
+An order women who operate primarily as a band of mercenaries, but will offer a steep discount to those plagued by evil.
+Their insginia  is a crow, facing a cresent moon and clutching an arrow, over a cloud.

+#### Skill and Weapon
+You gain either the Athletics, Lore, or Survival skill.
+You gain training in either the Bow, Chakram, Dagger, or javelin.

+#### Aura: Cloaking Aura
+Anytime a creature affected by your aura is attempting to hide, it gains a +3 bonus to hiding from all senses.

+#### Initiate: Eye in the Winds
+Choose one of your modes of movement, it is increased by 1 yard.
+Anytime you perferom a rest, you may change the selected mode of movement.
+You gain training in Bows and another weapon of your choice.
+If you cannot receive more training with bows, you gain training with 2 weapons of your choice instead.
+You may grant yourself an advantage to a [Prcp] save or any check which uses your [Prcp].
+You must complete a rest before doing so again.
+When an undamaging attack is inflicted against you, you may choose to impose disadvantage against it.
+You must rest before doing so again.
+Anytime you make a check to detect a stealthy creature or object (perhaps a trap device), as long as you spend at least one round to do so, you gain a bonus equal your heroism.

+#### Apprentice: Sniper
+You gain training in Bows and another weapon of your choice.
+If you cannot receive more training with bows, you gain training with 2 weapons of your choice instead.
+If your aimed ranged attack is a critical hit, and you pressed attack, you may inflict any wound of your choice without rolling to determine.

+#### Journeyman: Blessing of the Silver Wind
+You gain training with a weapon of your choice.
+When you are hit by a magical attack, you may move up to 1 yard using one of your modes of movement.
+You may use Chakram as a melee weapon, with a range equal to your unarmed attack.
+When you successfully push a creature, it is prone until end of round.
+At the start of any encounter, you may choose to be braced for the Aim action.
+Your bonus to defense for dodging ranged *and/or magical attacks* is doubled.
+You gain a bonus to all initiative rolls equal to your [Rflx] bonus.

 ### Spirit Guided
 You may or may not be a member of a particular order or fiath, but you follow a spirit animal or totem which guides you to a greater form of being and atunement with the world.